bazobagwabo/Auto_pool_tool/README.md

 # Auto_pool_tool
-automatically pools up your characters through rifts, at the moment set up to pool up 12 characters (can edit this in the AHK).

-		AutoPoolTool F7 version (stops bot with F7 and sends {enter} to ros-bot window to restart the bot
+		AutoPoolTool F7 version (stops bot with F7 and sends {enter} to ros-bot window to restart the bot)

 - Put RBAssistSettings.ini inside your RBAssist folder
 - Start RBAssist